What is a cookie and why we use them?

 In addition, cookies may be either 'session cookies' or 'persistent cookies'.
 Your computer automatically removes session cookies once you close your browser.
 Persistent cookies will survive on your computer until an expiry date, specified in the cookie itself, is reached.
 We use both session and persistent cookies.

-Wherever it is practical to do so, we use anonymous cookies.
-These are cookies that allow us to understand how you use our website but without capturing any information that could be used to identify you – all we can tell is that ‘someone’ visited our site and visited a certain page(s), this is vital in helping us improve unpopular content, promote popular content and produce more of the content you like.
+All cookies used on the Action website are completely anonymous.
+We are unable to see and do not collect any personal data - all we can tell is that ‘someone’ visited our site and visited a certain page(s), this is vital in helping us improve unpopular content, promote popular content and produce more of the content you like.

-- Analytics and Performance Cookies: we use performance/analytics cookies to analyse how the website is accessed, used, or is performing in order to provide you with a better user experience and to maintain, operate and continually improve the website.
-These cookies do not collect information that identifies the user.
+We use analytics cookies to analyse how the website is accessed, used and how it is performing in order to provide you with a better user experience and to maintain, operate and continually improve the website.

-- Advertising and Tracking Cookies: these cookies collect information about the users' browsing habits.
+Advertising and Tracking Cookies: These cookies collect information about the users' browsing habits.
 This may also include your use of social media sites, e.g. Facebook, etc. or how you interact with our website which then shows you relevant content elsewhere on the internet.
 NB.
 These may also be used to choose the advertisements that are displayed to you on our website and other websites.
+These are completely anonymous.

 How can I control my cookies?